quicwg/multipath/draft-ietf-quic-multipath.md

 tries to initiate a path and the path cannot be established, it will send a PATH_ABANDON frame (see {{path-initiation}}).
-An endpoint may also decide to abandon a path for any reason, for example, removing a hole from the sequence of path IDs in use.
+An endpoint may also decide to abandon a path for any reason, for example, removing a hole from the sequence of Path IDs in use.
 This is not an error.
 The endpoint that receive such a PATH_ABANDON frame must treat it as specified in {{path-close}}.

 ## Refusing a New Path